IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

    for scripts, images and model files.
 Change MLDL_TOP to the appropriate shared directory in your environment.

 3).
-If not using Power, Docker is installed and working on LSF compute nodes
+If PowerAI is not installed locally, Docker and NVIDIA Docker is installed and working on LSF compute nodes

 4).
 You want to learn about MLDL and use MLDL with LSF

 5).
-Scripts were tested on PowerAI 1.6.
+Scripts were tested on PowerAI 1.6.1.
 Results may vary on newer or older version of the related MLDL framework

 ## Shared Directory Structure